indigofairyx/Change-Folder-ICO/README.md

 Is a light weight, portable app written in AutoHotkey that allows you to Change Folder Icons from a Quick and Simple GUI.

-download in the realeased secton -->
+download in the realease secton -->

 more readme update coming soon...